rubixchain/learn/content/testnet.md

     make compile-mac
     ```

-Upon successful compilation, the rubixgoplatform executable will be created in a folder corresponding to your operating system.
-For example, on Linux, it will be located in the ./linux directory.
+Upon successful compilation, the "rubixgoplatform" executable will be created in a folder corresponding to your operating system.
+For example, on Linux (build directory), it will be located in the ./linux directory.

 ### 5. Prepare the Necessary Files

 Ensure the following files are in the build directory:
 - rubixgoplatform executable
 - ipfs executable (from Kubo v19)
-- testswarm.key (provided by the Rubix team)
+- testswarm.key (Its already part of executable.
+Copy it to the build directory)

 ## Joining the Testnet

 ### Start a Rubix Node

 1. Open a terminal and navigate to the directory containing the `rubixgoplatform` executable.
+This will already be present in the build directory.

    ```bash
    cd /path/to/rubixgoplatform